 Football Practice - 08-06-14 - Photos by Geoff Thurner, Copyright 2014.

-Stenklyft has helped Fresno State rank in the top 10 in the FBS in sacks in each of the past two seasons.
-The Bulldogs and Stanford are the only schools in the country to rank in the top 10 both of those seasons.
+Stenklyft over the 2012-13 seasons helped Fresno State rank in the top 10 in the FBS in sacks both years when he coached the outside linebackers.
+The Bulldogs and Stanford were the only schools in the country to rank in the top 10 both of those seasons.

-In 2013, Stenklyft played a key role in the emergence of outside linebacker Ejiro Ederaine, who was a second-team All-Mountain West selection.
-With 10 sacks and 16.5 tackles for a loss that year, Ederaine ranked in a tie for 17th nationally and third in the MW in sacks and 27th nationally and third again in the league in tackles behind the line of scrimmage.
+In 2013 Stenklyft played a key role in the emergence of outside linebacker Ejiro Ederaine, who was a second-team All-Mountain West selection.
+Ederaine's 29.0 tackles for a loss over the 2013 and 2014 seasons were the second most of any player in the Mountain West in that time.

 Stenklyft came to Fresno State from Texas A&M where he was the defensive quality control coach for the past two seasons under now Fresno State head coach Tim DeRuyter and defensive coordinator Nick Toth.
 With the Aggies, Stenklyft was responsible for game preparation, scouting and opponent breakdowns as well as working with the outside linebacker's.